gchaperon/alexnet/README.md

 ## Data
 The data used is ImageNet 2012.
 I downloaded it from kaggle.
 The paper also experiments with ImageNet 2010 but I couldn't find this dataset.
-The authors also experiment with pretrainind on ImageNet Fall 2011 which isn't even available anymore.
+The authors also experiment with pretraining on ImageNet Fall 2011 which isn't even available anymore.
 The closest would be current ImageNet21K, but I don't have enough compute for that.